Carotid artery disease

 What is carotid artery disease?

-Usually, there are no symptoms of carotid artery disease.
-Those who are high-risk should be checked periodically by a physician who can listen for an abnormal rushing sound in the neck using a stethoscope.
+Carotid artery disease usually has no symptoms.
+Those at high-risk should be checked periodically by a physician who can listen for an abnormal rushing sound in the neck using a stethoscope.
 This sound, called a bruit, may indicate the presence of a plaque.

 - Sudden weakness and/or numbness of the arm, leg and/or face on one side of the body